Workspace Objects Life Cycle

 norcreatedBy

-is specified, the API will setcreatedAt
+is provided, the API will setcreatedAt

 to the time of the API call andcreatedBy